hasura/ndc-open-api-lambda/README.md

 # start the NodeJS Lambda Connector
 docker run --rm -p 8080:8080 -v ./:/etc/connector ndc-oas-lambda:latest
 ```
+NOTE: You can also pass CLI flags with values to the Docker Container instead of environment variables

 ### Using the CLI
 You can install the OpenAPI Connector as a CLI on your system.
 Please ensure you have NPM and Node 20+ installed.
 You can install and run the CLI using the following commands